-Labour's vote share needs to be a floor not a ceiling To avoid the risk of being challenged by a 'unite the right' strategy Labour needs to aim for a 36 per cent vote share which would enable it to hold at least 350 seats in parliament.
-This is not unachievable - the Conservative Party increased their vote share at every election from taking office in 2010 up to and including 2019.
-Particularly by cannibalising UKIP, they increased their vote share by more than 5 points between 2015 and 2017, and even while challenged on the right between 2010-2015 still managed to increase their vote share.
+Labour's vote share needs to be a floor not a ceiling

+To avoid the risk of being challenged by a 'unite the right' strategy Labour needs to aim for a 36 per cent vote share which would enable it to hold at least 350 seats in parliament.
+This is not unachievable - the Conservative Party increased their vote share at every election since being elected between 2010 and 2019.
+Particularly by cannibalising UKIP, they increased their vote share by more than 5 points between 2015 and 2017, but even while losing votes to the right grew their vote share between 2010-2015.
 While much depends on the efficiency of any new voters that Labour wins over, Labour needs to see its current vote share of 33 per cent as a baseline, not the high point for the next election.
 Under this modest Conservative Recovery scenario, Labour needs roughly a 36% vote share to maintain a workable majority with 350 seats in parliament